mohdali03/mohdAli/README.md

 > [!Warning]
 > If you don't want to use a token, comment it out in the [env.api.ts][env-api] file or else it will throw errors.

-- Now run `npm run dev` and you can visit [http://localhost:3000][localhost] to see the project live.
+- Now run `npm run dev` and you can visit [NEXT_PUBLIC_URL][localhost] to see the project live.

 By default the UI will be blank.
-To start adding data to the site, visit your studio at [http://localhost:3000/studio][localhost-studio] to create your own documents.
+To start adding data to the site, visit your studio at [NEXT_PUBLIC_URLstudio][localhost-studio] to create your own documents.

 If you expereinced any issues or enquiries, please raise an issue to discuss it.